 Welcome to the Derbyshire Information, Advice and Support Service for SEND

-Derbyshire Information, Advice and Support Service (DIASS) is the new name for the Parent Partnership Service.
-We provide independent information, advice and support to children and young people with special educational needs and disabilities (SEND), as well as their parents and carers.
-This includes Autism, Aspergers, ADHD, Dyslexia or any other special educational need.
+Derbyshire Information, Advice and Support Service (DIASS) provides independent information, advice and support to children and young people with special educational needs and disabilities (SEND), as well as their parents and carers.

-We remain impartial, confidential, and work at arm's length from the local authority.
+The service is impartial, confidential, and works at arm's length from the local authority.
 Our advice is free and accessible to all parents of children with SEND.
-We now also offer support for children and young people with SEND.
+We also offer support for children and young people with SEND.

 We can also support you with:

 - the law around SEND